 After their first meeting, they stayed connected.
 It was not always easy.
 Her daughter was having a difficult time with the reunion too.
 Maureen felt her daughter would retreat from the relationship sometimes.

 Maureen would talk to me about her feelings.
 I would try to share as best as I could.
 Although she had been a birth mother much longer than me, I seemed to have more experience because of my open adoption relationship with my son and his family.
 Maureen was unprepared for the emotional toll this new birth/adoption/reunion was about to take on her.
 While my situation was a little different than hers, we were both still women who gave birth to a child and relinquished our parental rights.
 We have a similar experience.
 That, in itself, is enough.
 I had gone through with the reconnecting and disconnecting a couple times.
 That’s what it felt like whenever Jaren and I got together with Noah’s family.
 I had to say good-bye over and over again.
 It’s a very strange feeling because you don’t know who you are to your own child.
 Or who they want you to be.
 You don’t want to be too aloof and give the impression that you don’t care.
-But you also don’t want to overly show love and give the impression you are trying to take over.
+But you also don’t want to overly show love or affection or appear “too clingy” and give the impression you are trying to take over.
 You have this natural instinct and need to mother and to protect.
 It can feel as if your every move is being judged and nothing will come off as appropriate, as if you are on trial without a character witness for a choice you made and nothing will erase what happened and there is a consequence that every person amidst you will consciously or unconsciously bestow on you.
 It’s an emotional tight-rope.
 And you feel as if one wrong move could end drastically and possibly severe the relationship for good.

 For the first time, Maureen’s emotions began to show.
 This very cool, collective, admired soul began to show insecurities and self-doubt.
 The beautiful woman, who walked with her head high, began to take a second-class position.